2021 Kyrgyz presidential election: Results

-Fewer than 40% of eligible voters participated in these ‘snap’ presidential elections.
-According to Radio Free Europe/ Radio Liberty’s Kyrgyz service (Azattyk.org) out of a national ‘voting’ population of 3.56 million, only 1.354 million ballots wre cast.
-Sadyr Japarov received the 2nd highest percentage of votes in the entire history of Kyrgyz presidential elections – falling just short of Kurmanbek Bakiev’s 89.5% in 2005.
+Fewer than 40% of eligible voters participated in these 'snap' presidential elections.
+According to Radio Free Europe/ Radio Liberty's Kyrgyz service (Azattyk.org) out of a national 'voting' population of 3.56 million, only 1.354 million ballots were cast.
+Sadyr Japarov received the 2nd highest percentage of votes in the entire history of Kyrgyz presidential elections – falling just short of Kurmanbek Bakiev's 89.5% in 2005.

-According to a 2021 report by the OSCE (the Organization for Security and Co-operation in Europe), the January presidential election in Kyrgyzstan was “well organized and fundamental freedoms were generally respected.”
-However, presidential elections were conducted in synchronicity with ‘snap’ constitutional referendums that “weakened both the election process and public debate.”
-It is critical that this election was “dominated by one candidate who benefitted from disproportionately large financial means and misuse of administrative resources, resulting in an uneven playing field”.
+According to a 2021 report by the OSCE (the Organization for Security and Co-operation in Europe), the January presidential election in Kyrgyzstan was "well organized and fundamental freedoms were generally respected."
+However, presidential elections were conducted in synchronicity with 'snap' constitutional referendums that "weakened both the election process and public debate."
+It is critical that this election was "dominated by one candidate who benefitted from disproportionately large financial means and misuse of administrative resources, resulting in an uneven playing field".

-Whilst the legal framework of these elections “provides a sound basis for democracy,” allegations of such misuse of administrative resources may include the “directed attendance of state employees at rallies… pressure on state officials and voters, as well as concerns about the involvement of organised crime in the election.”
-It is also significant that gender equality issues were “nearly absent” from the campaign.
+Whilst the legal framework of these elections "provides a sound basis for democracy," allegations of such misuse of administrative resources may include the "directed attendance of state employees at rallies… pressure on state officials and voters, as well as concerns about the involvement of organised crime in the election."
+It is also significant that gender equality issues were "nearly absent" from the campaign.

-By the end of 2021, Kyrgyzstan’s status according to the ‘Freedom of the World Index’ declined from ‘Partly Free’, to ‘Not Free’ as a result of “deeply flawed parliamentary elections [that] featured significant political violence and intimidation that culminated in the irregular seizure of power…” Returning to What Democracy Is… and Is Not, we may evaluate the 2021 Kyrgyz presidential election against a backdrop of relevant criteria argued by Schmitter and Karl to mark "key" components of democracy.
-These may include:
+By the end of 2021, Kyrgyzstan's status according to the 'Freedom of the World Index' declined from 'Partly Free', to 'Not Free' as a result of "deeply flawed parliamentary elections [that] featured significant political violence and intimidation that culminated in the irregular seizure of power…".